appvia/lens-extension-fluxcd/README.md

 ## Test

-Open Lens application and navigate to a cluster.
+Open the Lens application and navigate to a cluster.
 You should see "FluxCD" dashboard in a cluster menu.

 ## Uninstall